ezrosent/frawk/info/performance.md

 different.
 Comparisons within the same configuration should be safe while comparisons across configurations are less so.

-**MacOS (Newer Hardware)** This is a 16-inch Macbook Pro running MacOS Catalina 10.15.4 with an 8-core i9 clocked at 2.3GHz, boosting up to 4.8GHz.
+**MacOS (Newer Hardware)** This is a 16-inch Macbook Pro running MacOS Big Sur 11.2.1 with an 8-core i9 clocked at 2.3GHz, boosting up to 4.8GHz.
 One thing to keep in mind about newer Apple hardware is that the SSDs are very fast: read throughput can top 2.5GB/s.
 None of these benchmarks are IO-bound on this machine, although various portions of the input files might be cached by the OS.